michalizn/digital-electronics-1/Labs/02-logic/README.md

 | 14 | 1 1 | 1 0 | 1 | 0 | 0 |
 | 15 | 1 1 | 1 1 | 0 | 1 | 0 |

+## 2. A 2-bit comparator
-## Karnaugh maps for all three functions
+# Karnaugh maps for all three functions
 ![Karnaugh maps](https://github.com/michalizn/Digital-electronics-1/blob/main/Labs/02-logic/Images/maps.png)

-## Equations of simplified SoP form of the "greater than" function and simplified PoS form of the "less than" function
+# Equations of simplified SoP form of the "greater than" function and simplified PoS form of the "less than" function
 ![Equations](https://github.com/michalizn/Digital-electronics-1/blob/main/Labs/02-logic/Images/Equations.png)